Storms flood the Ozarks and strand drivers in Toronto. New York town is devastated by tornado

 A storm helped bring under control a forest fire burning at a military bombing range in New Jersey as it dropped half an inch of rain, the state forest fire service said.

 This week's severe weather struck the Chicago area especially hard.
-The weather service said it confirmed 17 tornadoes hit northern Illinois and northwestern Indiana, including 11 during a single stretch of extraordinary storms Monday night.
+The weather service said it so far has confirmed at least 18 tornadoes in northern Illinois and northwestern Indiana: six on Sunday and 12 during a frightening stretch Monday night.

+The larger bunch emerged from a derecho, long-lasting windstorms that began in Iowa and rolled east for hours, senior meteorologist Brett Borchardt explained.

+“It's not unprecedented but it's very unusual.
+When we have a line of storms like that they’re prolific tornado producers,” he said.

 The number of homes and businesses in Illinois and Indiana still without electricity finally dipped below 100,000 on Wednesday, according to PowerOutage.us.